 even after we have long forgot you.

 As the years slip by, the truth is we forget the victims more completely.
-Yes we invoke their memories on each anniversary, but as a single identity: the victims of that day’s terrible acts, the reason and the justification of everything that came thereafter.
-But we do not remember them, the individuals, the people, those ones who, each and every one, had lives and loves and hopes and fears and deserve to be remembered as individuals, not as any government’s or generation’s justification.
+We invoke their memories on each anniversary, it is true, but as a single identity: the victims of that day’s terrible acts, the reason and the justification of everything that came thereafter.
+But we do not remember them, the individuals, the people, those ones who, each and every one, had lives and loves and hopes and fears and plans, and who deserve to be remembered as individuals, not as any government’s or generation’s justification.

-Poem and notes © 2013 by John Etheridge; photograph © 2014 by John Etheridge; all rights reserved.
+Photograph, poem and notes © John Etheridge; all rights reserved.
 The poem and accompanying notes are licensed under the Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 Unported License.
 This applies to all original written work found on this site, unless noted otherwise.
-The photograph is not licensed for use or reproduction in any way, unless so granted in writing by the copyright owner.
+The attribution claimed under the license is: © John Etheridge, https://bookofpain.wordpress.com.
+The photograph is not licensed for use in any way without the expressed consent of its creator.